-- Risk appetite, risk tolerances and risk strategy advising the Board on the Company's overall risk appetite, risk tolerances and risk strategy. - Risk Management Framework ("RMF") reviewing the Company's RMF and advising the Board on its overall effectiveness. - Risk Policies approving the Company's risk policies and/or recommending to the Board approval of the Company's risk policies. - Risk Review & Mitigation reviewing current and potential future risks and the mitigation strategies for these. - Internal Controls in conjunction with the Audit Committee reviewing the effectiveness of financial and non-financial controls across the Group's internal control framework. - ORSA reviewing the ORSA and, in conjunction with the Audit Committee, compliance with regulatory requirements, including the assessment of Standard Formula appropriateness.
+- Risk appetite, risk tolerances and risk strategy advising the Board on the Company's overall risk appetite, risk tolerances and risk strategy. - Risk Management Framework ("RMF") reviewing the Company's RMF and advising the Board on its overall effectiveness. - Risk Policies approving the Company's risk policies and/or recommending to the Board approval of the Company's risk policies. - Risk Review & Mitigation reviewing current and potential future risks and the mitigation strategies for these. - Internal Controls in conjunction with the Audit Committee reviewing the effectiveness of financial and non-financial controls across the Group's internal control framework. - Internal Models reviewing the effectiveness of internal models including stress testing. - ORSA reviewing the ORSA and, in conjunction with the Audit Committee, compliance with regulatory requirements, including the assessment of Standard Formula appropriateness.